udacity/create-your-own-adventure/english/00_8_Agent/The_name_is_Bond_Milton_Bond.md

 You have entered into the world of Her Majesty's secret agent.
 Codename Agent 008; his name is Bond, Milton Bond.
 He's the pencil pushing assistant of his more well-known cousin, [James](http://www.007.com/characters/the-bonds/).
-While James is out stopping evil-doers, rescusing damsels in distress, and having the occasional martini.
+While James is out stopping evil-doers, rescuing damsels in distress, and having the occasional martini.
 Milton is responsible for making sure all of James' paperwork is in order.
 Need the requisite form for a new Aston-Martin for that high speed car chase?
 Ask Milton!